TintPoint/Overlay/README.md

 }
 ```

-The compiler will emit an error if `CustomView`'s superclass (in this case, `UIView`) doesn't have a `backgroundColor` property or `backgroundColorStyle` is not implemented by `CustomView`. `UIColor` is already conformed to `ColorStyle` protocol so it can be used directly.
+The compiler will emit an error if `CustomView`'s superclass (in this case, `UIView`) is not `BackgroundColorCustomizable`, or `backgroundColorStyle` is not implemented by `CustomView`. `UIColor` is already conformed to `ColorStyle` protocol so it can be used directly.
 Font and other attributes can also be customized similarly.

 `CustomView` can be used like other views.
 It is recommended to use it with Interface Builder.
 Open the storyboard file (or nib file), select the view you want to change, navigate to Identity Inceptor, and fill Custom Class with `CustomView`.